Schubert Theatre (Gooding, Idaho)

 The Schubert Theatre is a theater located in Gooding, Idaho, United States.
 Built in 1920, it was listed on the National Register of Historic Places in 2004.

 The building is a fairly simple two-story two-part commercial block, three bays wide.
+The theatre seats 400 and is adorned with murals and gold leafed crown molding.
 Sound equipment installed in 1930 allowed for "talkies" to be shown.